vguigue/vguigue.github.io/index.md

-I am specialized in **applied machine learning** algorithms: <BR>I find new use cases, design new architectures to tackle a generic problem and demonstrate its efficiency on various situations (idealy including the original use case).
+I am specialized in **applied machine learning** algorithms: <BR>I find new use cases, design new architectures to tackle a generic problem and demonstrate its efficiency on various situations (idealy including the original use case).<BR>
+My favorite application fields are **NLP**, **Recommender Systems** and **Time Series** and a ideal use case mixes at least tow of these fields.

 # Teaching